 Our toddlers have all really embraced the dirt; only change to the spare clothes when you absolutely have to.
 On our Quarry Rock hike last summer, all our toddler wanted to do for a good thirty minutes was sit in the dirt on the path and get as dirty as he could.
 It was a warm day, so we just let him be as he was and he loved it.
 As the kids get older, some of the rules start to change.
 It begins with always staying close to us, and then graduates to within our sight.
 This rule, of course, varies to where we are hiking as well.
 They know that if they find themselves lost, to stay where they are and to blow their whistle three times until we find them.

 You will not always know what you are getting into on a hike, but it also helps to pick places where it is not always about hiking through trees to get to a view.
-It is helpful if there are some fun things to discover along the way, like climbing rocks, or a lake to skip rocks, or if the weather is nice enough, going for a swim.
+When hiking with the family, it is helpful if there are some fun things to discover along the way.
+Kids like climbing rocks, or stopping at a lake to skip rocks, or if the weather is nice enough, going for a swim.
 If there is not much in that way of entertainment, it never hurts to point out animals, neat nature sights around you (scavenger hunts can be great).
 Or heck, sing a song!
 Anything that will keep those little legs moving!
 We also gave our kids one of our old little point-and-shoot cameras and they love taking photos and looking at the photos when we get home.
 It is also a wonderful way to remember some sights you saw that you did not quite know what they were because we can help them look up information about them when we get home.
 The next activity we are going to try to add in is to teach our oldest to follow a simple map.

 The older kids appreciate being a part of the planning process and that includes packing their own bag.
 We still have the kids share a bag.
 The fun of wearing the bag does wear off during the hike and then the pack can switch to the next kid — and it is all of a sudden fun again.
 Only make their bag light and they will last longer wearing it.